onehashai/onehash-connect/api_docs/roles-and-permissions.md

 # Roles and permissions

-Zulip offers several levels of permissions based on a [user's role](/help/roles-and-permissions) in a Zulip organization.
+Connect offers several levels of permissions based on a [user's role](/help/roles-and-permissions) in a Connect organization.

-Here are some important details to note when working with these roles and permissions in Zulip's API:
+Here are some important details to note when working with these roles and permissions in OneHash Connect's API:

 ## A user's role

-A user's account data include a `role` property, which contains the user's role in the Zulip organization.
+A user's account data include a `role` property, which contains the user's role in the Connect organization.
 These roles are encoded as:

 * Organization owner: 100